-Results: To evaluate the performance of BIRWMDA, we ran the leave-one-out cross validation and 5-fold cross validation, and their corresponding AUCs were 0.9303 and 0.9223 ± 0.00067, respectively.
-To further demonstrate the effectiveness of the BIRWMDA, from the perspective of exploring disease-related miRNAs, we conducted three case studies of breast neoplasms, prostate neoplasms and gastric neoplasms, where 48, 50 and 50 out of the top 50 predicted miRNAs were confirmed by literatures, respectively.
+Results: To evaluate the performance of BIRWMDA, we ran the leave-one-out cross-validation and 5-fold cross-validation, and their corresponding AUCs were 0.9303 and 0.9223 ± 0.00067, respectively.
+To further demonstrate the effectiveness of the BIRWMDA, from the perspective of exploring disease-related miRNAs, we conducted three case studies of breast neoplasms, prostate neoplasms and gastric neoplasms, where 48, 50 and 50 out of the top 50 predicted miRNAs were confirmed by literature, respectively.
 From the perspective of exploring miRNA-related diseases, we conducted two case studies of hsa-mir-21 and hsa-mir-155, where 7 and 5 out of the top 10 predicted diseases were confirmed by literatures, respectively.

-Conclusion: Fusion of multiple biological networks could effectively predict miRNA-diseases associations.
-We expected BIRWMDA to severe as a biological tool for mining potential miRNA-disease associations.
+Conclusion: The fusion of multiple biological networks could effectively predict miRNA-diseases associations.
+We expected BIRWMDA to serve as a biological tool for mining potential miRNAdisease associations.

-MiRNA, disease, miRNA-disease associations, similarity network fusion, bi-random walk.
+MiRNA, disease, miRNA-disease associations, similarity network fusion, bi-random walk, biological networks.

-School of computer and information security, Guilin University of Electronic Technology, Guilin, School of computer and information security, Guilin University of Electronic Technology, Guilin, Institute of Image Processing and Recognition, Shanghai Jiao Tong University, and Key Laboratory of System Control and Information Processing, Ministry of Education of China, Shanghai
+School of Computer Science and Information Security, Guilin University of Electronic Technology, Guilin, School of Computer Science and Information Security, Guilin University of Electronic Technology, Guilin, Institute of Image Processing and Recognition, Shanghai Jiao Tong University, and Key Laboratory of System Control and Information Processing, Ministry of Education of China, Shanghai